Ransom: Variations

-The practice of towing vehicles and charging towing fees for the vehicles' release is often euphemised or referred to as ransoming, especially by opponents of towing.
+The practice of towing vehicles and charging towing fees for the vehicles' release is often dysphemised as "ransoming" by opponents of towing.
 In Scotland, booting vehicles on private property is outlawed as extortion.
-In England, the clamping of vehicles is theoretically the Common law offence of 'holding property to ransom'.
+In England, the clamping of vehicles is theoretically the Common law offence of "holding property to ransom".

 Warring international military groups have demanded ransom for any personnel they can capture from their opposition or their opposition's supporters.
 Ransom paid to these groups can encourage more hostage-taking.